ginstrom/paladin-novel/cline_docs/authoringGuidelines.md

-# Authoring Guidelines for "The Reluctant Paladin"
+# Authoring Guidelines for "Paladin's Rise"

 ## Introduction
-These guidelines are established to ensure a consistent and high-quality narrative for "The Reluctant Paladin."
+These guidelines are established to ensure a consistent and high-quality narrative for "Paladin's Rise."
 Adherence to these steps will help maintain continuity, character voice, and plot integrity throughout the writing process.
 Meticulous use of the project's documentation (your Memory Bank) is paramount.

 ---